Coeliac disease

 Intestinal biopsy

-Your gastroenterologist will probably suggest that you have a test called an intestinal biopsy.
+Your gastroenterologist may suggest you have an endoscopy (gastroscopy) to take small bowel biopsies.
 Your doctor will use a narrow, flexible, tube-like telescopic camera called an endoscope.
 They’ll pass this through your mouth down to your stomach and on to your small bowel.
 They’ll then take a small sample (biopsy) of the lining of your bowel.

 The sample will be sent to a laboratory to look for damage to your bowel.
-Your doctor will explain the procedure to you, and discuss ways to make it as comfortable as possible.
-You can find out more about this type of procedure from our topic on gastroscopy.
+Your doctor will explain the procedure to you and discuss ways to make it as comfortable as possible.
+You can find out more about this type of procedure in our gastroscopy topic.

 Important information about eating gluten and testing